besmirzanaj/cloudalbania-website/content/posts/2022-09-build-rke2-cluster.md

 ## Rancher

-We are going to use the latest version. information on the releases is in the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-8/).
+We are going to use the latest Rancher version.
+Information on the releases is in the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-6-8/).

 ### Rancher installation